 I also like to have different bristle shapes – round, flat and a few liners, mainly.
-Now let’s have a look at the main types of bristle shapes:
+The brush ferrules are respectively shaped in these major types.
+Now let’s have a look at the main types of bristle shapes

 Round brushes get their name as they are cylindrical in appearance if you look closely.
-They are good for small details, some shading and creating blends.
-They come in a range of sizes, as you can see here.
+They are good for small details, especially thin-to-thick – some shading and creating blends.

 You’ll want to have three or four of these on hand as they will always have a use.
 The image you saw earlier with the anatomy labeled, is an example of a round brush.

 I used to refer to these as “square” but they are called flat as this is how they are designed.
 Flat brushes are made for color blocking and larger details.
 It’s good to have at least three or four of these in varying sizes for your “main” colors. , backgrounds like the sky or trees and shrubbery, etc., just to give an example.
-In the image below you can see examples of brush sizes, also notice how each one has a small number on the handle.
-Which leads me to…
+In the image below you can see examples of flat brushes, brush sizes, also notice the number on the handle indicating its size.

-I used to have a fan brush (probably still have it) for my classes, it’s made for intricate blending, They pretty much look like their name – fanned out bristle design.
+I have several of these fan brushes, they are made for intricate blending, They pretty much look like their name – a fanned out bristle design.
 I always watched Bob Ross on the Joy of Painting use these for things like tree foliage.
 You may only need one of these – they do come in a few sizes though.
 If you plan to focus mainly on craft painting, you may not need one of these at all.